ESR-NZ/GenomicsNarrativeSARSCoV2/narratives/GenomicsNarrativeSARSCoV2_2020-10-01.md

 The New Zealand Government has pursued an elimination strategy, which saw the imposition of a nation-wide lockdown on all non-essential services in late March.
 The lockdown was eased by late April and, from mid May, there followed a 103 day period with no community transmission detected.
 To date the borders are open only to residents or those with an exemption.
 All arrivals must stay in managed isolation and quarantine (MIQ) facilities for 14 days and are tested on days 3 and 12 for COVID-19.
 +Both tests must return a negative result prior to release from MIQ.

 To date the borders are open only to residents or those with an exemption.
-All arrivals are must stay in managed isolation and quarantine (MIQ) facilities for 14 days and are tested on days 3 and 12 for COVID-19.
+All arrivals must stay in managed isolation and quarantine (MIQ) facilities for 14 days and are tested on days 3 and 12 for COVID-19.
-Both tests tests must return a negative result prior to release from MIQ.
+Both tests must return a negative result prior to release from MIQ.

 During the 103 days with no detected community transmission, there were a small but regular number of cases detected within MIQ facilites.